CarlosCoba/XS3D/README.md

 XS3D outputs
 ===========

-XS3D produces a series of figures stored in the local XS3D/figures/ directory that can be directly used in publications.
+XS3D produces a series of figures stored in your local XS3D/figures/ directory that can be directly used in publications.
 These figures contain information from the input cube (observed) and the output cube (model).
-Results from XS3D are stored in a series of FITS (Flexible Image Transport System) files found in the local XS3D/models/ directory.
+Results from XS3D are stored in a series of FITS (Flexible Image Transport System) files found in your local XS3D/models/ directory.
 The description of theses files is found in the header of each FITS file.

 XS3D noncircular models